pkp/omp-user-guide/en/tasks.md

-# Chapter 2: Tasks
+# Tasks
-## Introduction

-This chapter describes tasks, a quick reference to updates and outstanding responsibilities within the editorial workflow.
+Tasks provide a quick reference for automatic updates and to identify outstanding assignments.

+New tasks are in bold font, read tasks are in normal font.

+Tasks can be deleted once they are no longer useful.